 Dance Therapy for Self-Expression

-Dance therapy is aimed at the holistic growth and development of the individual through the integration of various aspects of functioning.
+Dance therapy is aimed at the holistic growth and development of the individual through the integration of various aspects of functioning in a senior social group.
 Dance therapy helps the individual to take every step in a very creative and simple way.

 Mind & Body Connection: Dance therapy helps ease behaviours such as agitation which is common among elderly with dementia who can be frustrated with their changing abilities.
 It is reassuring and relaxes, boosts self-confidence and self-esteem.